port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 }
 ```

-We are just a few steps away from a complete execution flow!
+You are just a few steps away from a complete execution flow!

 ### Putting everything together

 There are just a few more steps left:

-- Add our layer to the Lambda function
+- Add the code layer to the Lambda function
-- Add the Port `CLIENT_ID` and `CLIENT_SECRET` as environment variables to our Lambda
+- Add the Port `CLIENT_ID` and `CLIENT_SECRET` as environment variables to the Lambda
 - Add the Kafka trigger

-In order to add the layer, we just need to run a simple CLI command:
+In order to add the layer, you just need to run a simple CLI command:

 ```bash showLineNumbers
 # Be sure to replace the LAYER_VERSION_ARN with the value you saved